 You can use Drop Down Alignment to align the dropdown, Content Alignment to align the form content and Button Alignment to align the toggle button.

-From the Default Active Tab, you can choose which from to be active by default.
+From the Default Active Tab, you can choose which form to be active by default.

 In the Login tab, you’ll find the same options as in the Login form.